skrattaren/apf.rst/apf.rst

 - [p.
 65/65] "'Is this a dagger I see before me?' he mumbled."

-  From what is probably the most famous soliloquy in "`Macbeth_: act 2, scene 1.
+  From what is probably the most famous soliloquy in **Macbeth**: act 2, scene 1.
 See also the annotation for p.
 184/183.

 - [p.
 68/67] "The stone was about the same height as a tall man, [...]"